jspantheonlab/docker-wireguard-proxy/README.md

-# OpenVPN Proxy
+# Wireguard Proxy

-An HTTP proxy server which (selectively) tunnels traffic over an OpenVPN connection.
+An HTTP proxy server which (selectively) tunnels traffic over an Wireguard connection.

 ## Why?

-If your company has a vast array of servers on different IP ranges (e.g. cloud servers/services) then it can be impractical to maintain a list of routes that OpenVPN should push to clients - it's much easier just to tunnel all the traffic.
+If your company has a vast array of servers on different IP ranges (e.g. cloud servers/services) then it can be impractical to maintain a list of routes that Wireguard should push to clients - it's much easier just to tunnel all the traffic.
 But then things that need low latency suffer - video calls etc. Besides you might not want _all_ your traffic going through the company...

 Another use case is for VPN services that let you appear in a different country.
 You may only want some websites' traffic to appear in this country.